priss-zilla/NASA-AWSoM-Validation-Project/README.md

 - Use maven data for CR2235 dates.

 ## Meeting 28/2/2026
-Increase MAVEN data date to october 7.
+- Increase MAVEN data date to october 7.
 Keep awsom dates.
 MAVEN data skips october 5.
+- Affects FFT filtering with spike there.
+Have negative density which is weird.
+- Read part on SSF and skill score.
+Mean model of prediction model gives straight line which is worst case comparision between observation and prediction.
+- Do current DTW comparison, then add mean model comparison.